How to Sign Up for GED Test: Quick and Easy Steps

 Choosing a Test Center or Online Proctor

-People can take the GED test at a testing center or online.
+You can take the GED test at a testing center or online.

-Test takers pick which subjects they want to take.
+You can choose which subjects to take.

 • Math